AmoghLonkar/poseidon_hash/README.md

 #### Steps to Run

-Once the repo has been cloned and you are in the top-level directory, simply enter **sbt test** in your terminal and all the written test cases will run.
+Once the repo has been cloned and you are in the top-level directory, simply enter **sbt test** to run all the provided test cases.

 ### Completed Feature Documentation
 Currently, the completed features include:
-* working Scala model which takes in an arbitrary string as an input and computes the hash by performing multiple rounds of the three step permutation function listed in the paper.
+* working Scala model which takes in an arbitrary string as an input and computes the hash by performing multiple rounds of the three-step permutation function listed in the paper.

 * Chisel implementation of the hardware generator for Poseidon Permutation x5_254_3.
+The current implementation parallelizes the Mix-layer matrix multiplication.

 ### Work In Progress
 * building the model and a generator for a Merkle tree.
 In this Merkle tree, each parent node will be computed by hashing and merging it's child nodes.
-We plan on multi-layer 2-to-1 or 4-to-1 tree and allow for various parallelization schemes for computing the parent nodes.
+The hash function used will be the aforementioned Poseidon.
+We plan on building a multi-layer 2-to-1 or 4-to-1 tree and allow for various parallelization schemes for computing the parent nodes.

 * various optimizations for the existing generators.
 These include more efficient modular arithmetic and multi-cycle input transfer.